menu

 Demographics

-The citizens of Indian Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 22.99% of adults in Indian Lake having a bachelor's degree or advanced degree.
+The percentage of people in Indian Lake who are college-educated is somewhat higher than the average US community of 21.84%: 26.33% of adults in Indian Lake have at least a bachelor's degree.

 The people who call Indian Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Indian Lake residents report their race to be White, followed by Black or African-American.
+The greatest number of Indian Lake residents report their race to be White, followed by Asian.
 Important ancestries of people in Indian Lake include Irish, German, English, French, and Dutch.

 The most common language spoken in Indian Lake is English.
 Other important languages spoken here include Italian and Polish.